Organisations should commit to releasing their statistics in an open and transparent manner that promotes public confidence.

-T3.1 The release of both regular and ad hoc official statistics should be pre-announced through a 12-month release calendar, giving a specific release date at least four weeks in advance where practicable.
+*T3.1 The release of both regular and ad hoc official statistics should be pre-announced through a 12-month release calendar, giving a specific release date and time at least four weeks in advance where practicable.

 T3.2 Changes to pre-announced release dates or times should be agreed by the Chief Statistician/Head of Profession for Statistics.
 Any changes should be announced promptly, explaining the reasons for the change.

 T3.3 Access to statistics before their public release should be limited to those involved in the production of the statistics and the preparation of the release, and for quality assurance and operational purposes.
 Accurate records of those who have access before they are finalised should be maintained.

 T3.4 The circulation of statistics in their final form ahead of their publication should be restricted to eligible recipients, in line with the rules and principles on pre-release access set out in legislation for the UK and devolved administrations.
 The details of those granted access should be recorded, together with clear justifications for access.
 No indication of the statistics should be made public and the statistics should not be given to any other party without prior permission for access.
 The list of recipients should be reviewed regularly and kept to a minimum.

 T3.5 Statistics and data should be released on a timely basis and at intervals that meet the needs of users as far as practicable.
 The statistics should be released as soon as they are considered ready, under the guidance of the Chief Statistician/Head of Profession for Statistics.

 *T3.6 Statistics should be available to all users at the same time.
 The standard release time is 9.30am on a weekday.
 In circumstances when it better serves the public good for statistics to be released at an alternative time, the Director General for Regulation may approve the change.
 The time of release (whether the standard time or an alternative agreed with the Director General for Regulation) should be announced in advance and adhered to consistently.